 Several people have been instrumental in allowing this paper to be completed.
-The authors would like to thank especially Shan Chu, who helped generate the figures of the paper, and the authors of SPBM, who generously shared their simulation codes with them.
-Xin Wang's research was supported by the US National Science Foundation (NSF) under grant numbers CNS-0751121 and CNS-0628093.
-Yuanyuan Yang's research was supported by the US NSF under grant numbers ECCS-0801438 and ECS-0427345 and the US Army Research Office (ARO) under grant number W911NF-09-1-0154.
+We would like to thank especially Shan Chu, who helped generate the figures of the paper, and the authors of SPBM, who generously shared their simulation codes with us.
+Xin Wang's research was supported by US NSF under grant numbers CNS 0751121 and CNS 0628093.
+Yuanyuan Yang's research was supported by US NSF under grant numbers ECCS-0801438 and ECS-0427345 and US ARO under grant number W911NF-09-1-0154.